securityscience/SecSci-BurpExtenders/NMAP SSL Scanner/README.md

 - 📄 Displays results inside BurpSuite Issues.
 - 📥 Integrates seamlessly with the Extender API.
 - 🔄 Auto-updates SLL issues from the repo.
-- 🧪 Works in both Community and Professional editions of BurpSuite.

 ## 🛠 Prerequisites